IamA1536/Information/README.md

 # Information
 Just for fun!
-# This library is mainly used for various special purposes.
+# This repository is mainly used for various special purposes.